cloudnative-pg/cloudnative-pg.github.io/content/blog/building-images-bake/index.md

 The `docker-bake.hcl` file contains a lot of functions that are used to build the images.
 One of them is the `getExtensionsString()`.
 This function, given the list of extensions we provided, will return a string of the extensions with the correct package name for a Debian-based distribution, in our case, Debian Bookworm.
-For example, the `pg_vector` extension will be translated into `postgresql-16-pgvector,` which is the name of the package for pgvector extensions for PostgreSQL 16 in the Debian Bookworm distribution.
+For example, the `pgvector` extension will be translated into `postgresql-16-pgvector,` which is the name of the package for pgvector extensions for PostgreSQL 16 in the Debian Bookworm distribution.